 The calibration and uncertainty metrics presented in Table~\ref{tab:calibration_metrics} evaluate how well the proposed models’ predicted probabilities align with observed outcomes.
 Expected Calibration Error (ECE) and Adaptive Calibration Error (ACE) quantify miscalibration across confidence bins, with ACE providing a more reliable measure when prediction distributions are skewed.
-The Brier score measures the mean squared difference between predicted probabilities and actual outcomes, thus penalizing miscalibration and misclassification.
+The Brier score measures the mean squared difference between the predicted probabilities and the observed outcomes, thereby penalizing miscalibration and misclassification.
 From the results, the Vanilla Hybrid QNN achieves the lowest ECE ($0.015$), ACE ($0.012$), and a Brier score consistent with its reported MSE ($0.071$), confirming strong calibration and reliability.
 The Q-GAN-1 and Q-GAN-2 models show moderate increases in calibration error and Brier score, indicating that adversarial extensions introduce instability despite selective gains in regression metrics.
-The Q-Self-Supervised model records a relatively low Brier score ($0.057$) but markedly higher ECE and ACE ($0.065$ and $0.059$), reflecting poor calibration and variance explanation despite reduced squared error.
-Overall, these results reinforce that the Vanilla model provides the most balanced trade-off between predictive accuracy and uncertainty calibration, while adversarial and self-supervised variants compromise stability or fail to capture underlying data variance effectively.
+The Q-Self-Supervised model exhibits a relatively low Brier score ($0.057$) but markedly higher ECE and ACE ($0.065$ and $0.059$), indicating poor calibration and limited variance explanation despite reduced squared error.
+Overall, these results reinforce that the Vanilla model offers the best balance between predictive accuracy and uncertainty calibration.
+In contrast, adversarial and self-supervised variants compromise stability or fail to capture the underlying data variance effectively.